Introduction to MySQL foreign key

 name for you.To obtain the generated constraint name of a table, you use the

-table by using the following statement:MySQL disable foreign key checks
+products table by using the following statement:MySQL disable foreign key checks

 Sometimes, it is very useful to disable foreign key checks e.g., when you load data into the tables that have foreign keys.
 If you don’t disable foreign key checks, you have to load data into a proper order i.e., you have to load data into parent tables first and then child tables, which can be tedious.
 However if you disable the foreign key checks, you can load data into any orders.Another example is that, unless you disable the foreign key checks, you cannot drop a table that is referenced by a foreign key constraint.
 When you drop a table, any constraints that you defined for the table are also removed.